Welcome to my website!

 Growing up in rural western New York, I had two strong interests: reading, and learning about nature.
 I was one of those "bookworm" kids, not good at sports.
 I loved to explore outdoors, roaming woods and fields, investigating ponds.
 I never dreamed that a person could have a career that called for lots of reading, and learning about wild animals.
 And if you asked me--in elementary school, or high school, or even after college--if I would ever write a book, my answer would have been a loud, clear "No!"
 (If you are curious about how I became an author, or how a person can take steps toward that goal, see BECOMING AN AUTHOR below.)

 Life is full of surprises.
-In 2014 my 113th and 114th children's books will be published.
+In 2014 my 113th book was published.
 I'm thrilled, and also proud because each of those books took a lot of hard work.
 My books have been praised for their high quality--by reviewers, teachers, librarians, scientists, and by the children and young adults who read them.
 It feels great to know that the Chicago Tribune called me "one of America's top nonfiction writers for young people," with "a remarkable ability to succeed with topics others would turn deadly dull."
 A reviewer for the American Library Association's Booklist called me "an esteemed children's author whose gift is turning natural history and science into page-turning reading."
 Also, in addition to rave reviews for individual books, I have received major awards from the National Wildlife Federation, the American Nature Study Society, the Washington Post/Children's Book Guild, and the American Association for the Advancement of Science.